HungUnicorn/event-dispatcher-demo/README.md

 based on the information in the events

 ## How to start
-Import the project and run `FollowerMazeApplication`
+Import the project and run `Application`

 ## Explanation